nasa/HDTN/README.md

 * ./test_script

 ### Run Unit Tests ###
-After building HDTN (see above), the unit tests can be run with the command:
+After building HDTN (see above), the unit tests can be run with the command within the build directory:
-* ./build/tests/unit_tests/unit-tests
+* ./tests/unit_tests/unit-tests